c2w570063013/technique-recording/linux/debian/common.md

 # During the installation of MySQL apt config package, It will prompt to select MySQL version to install.
 Select the MySQL 8.0 or 5.7 option to install on your system.
 sudo dpkg-reconfigure mysql-apt-config
 sudo apt update
+apt install mysql-server
+# To see more info, checkout here: https://tecadmin.net/install-mysql-on-debian-10-buster/

 sudo apt install nodejs npm
 npm install -g pm2
 sudo apt install mysql-server